notixbit/paypal-basket/README.md

 ## Unit-Tests

-The testing-framework used in this module is [Mocha](https://github.com/mochajs/mocha) with the BDD / TDD assertion library [Chai](https://github.com/chaijs/chai).
+The testing-framework used by this module is [Mocha](https://github.com/mochajs/mocha) with the BDD / TDD assertion library [Chai](https://github.com/chaijs/chai).

 Various tests are performed to make sure this module runs as smoothly as possible.